yonkahlon/Zenject/README.md

 ## <a id="di-rules--guidelines--recommendations"></a>DI Rules / Guidelines / Recommendations

 * The container should *only* be referenced in the composition root "layer".
 Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#dynamic-object-graph-validation">here</a> for more details on this.
-* Prefer constructor injection to field or property injection.
+* Prefer constructor injection or [PostInject] injection to field or property injection.
-    * Constructor injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
-In many cases you don't want to expose a public property with your internal dependencies
+    * Constructor/[PostInject] injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
+In many cases you don't want to expose a public property with your internal dependencies (although you can also [Inject] on private fields/properties)
-    * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do
+    * Constructor/[PostInject] injection guarantees no circular dependencies between classes, which is generally a bad thing to do
-    * Constructor injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
+    * Constructor/[PostInject] injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
 You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
-    * Finally, Constructor injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
-They can simply look at the parameter list of the constructor.
+    * Finally, Constructor/[PostInject] injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
+They can simply look at the parameter list of the method.

 ## <a id="gotchas"></a>Gotchas / Miscellaneous Tips and Tricks